Apache Maven 2

 mvn <phase or goal> -o

-Built-in Maven Lifecycles
+Built-In Maven Lifecycles

 Maven ships with three lifecycles; clean, default, and site.
 Many of the phases within these three lifecycles are bound to a sensible plugin goal.